sourcefabric-innovation/newstwister/README.md

 Python framework Twisted is used for asynchronous processing of the tweets.
 Elastic search has to be running on the node computer.

+If used under Ubuntu, next packages have to be installed: python-twisted python-oauth2 python-setproctitle